 Before upgrading to a new version of ArcGIS Server and GeoEvent Server, it is recommended you stop the ArcGIS GeoEvent Server and ArcGIS GeoEvent Gateway Windows services and set their Startup type to Manual.
 This will ensure GeoEvent Server does not get into a unsupported state with mismatched software releases on the same machine.
 Once the upgrade of ArcGIS Server and GeoEvent Server has completed successfully, set the ArcGIS GeoEvent Server and ArcGIS GeoEvent Gateway Windows services Startup type back to Automatic, the default type.

-To upgrade GeoEvent Server, upgrade ArcGIS Server first and then GeoEvent Server using the Setup.exe for each product.
+If you have a single-machine GeoEvent Server 10.6 site, upgrade ArcGIS Server first and then GeoEvent Server using the Setup.exe for each to upgrade to 10.6.1.

 Common software upgrade questions